 Personally, I think there’s huge value to be had in having a co-branded Marriott card simply for the free night award on your account anniversary.

-Take the Marriott Bonvoy Boundless Card from Chase, which has a $95 annual fee.
-A vast majority of Marriott properties retail for over $95 per night, especially after factoring in taxes and fees.
-Being able to pay a low $95 annual fee and getting a free night is a no brainer, in my opinion.
+Take the Marriott Bonvoy Business Card from Amex, for example, which has a $125 annual fee.
+A vast majority of Marriott properties retail for more than that per night, especially after factoring in taxes and fees.
+Being able to pay a low annual fee and getting a free night is a no brainer, in my opinion.

-I’d argue the math potentially works out even better on the Marriott Bonvoy Brilliant Card from Amex, which has a $450 annual fee.
-While that annual fee might sound high, the card offers lots of great perks, including a $300 annual Marriott travel credit, plus a Priority Pass membership.
-The card’s certificate is also more valuable, and can be redeemed at a property costing up to 50,000 points (before a top off).
+I’d argue the math potentially works out even better on the Marriott Bonvoy Brilliant Card from Amex, which has a $650 annual fee.
+While that annual fee might sound high, the card offers lots of great perks, including up to $300 in statement credits per calendar year (up to $25 per month) for eligible purchases at restaurants worldwide), plus a Priority Pass membership (Enrollment required).
+The card’s certificate is also more valuable, and can be redeemed at a property costing up to 85,000 points (before a top off).

 Marriott free night award FAQs